-The percentage of beneficial ownership is based on 14,771,520 shares of our common stock outstanding as of March 13, 2019 and shares to be outstanding after the completion of this offering, which assumes that the underwriters do not exercise their option to purchase any additional shares of common stock.
+The percentage of beneficial ownership is based on 14,771,520 shares of our common stock outstanding as of December 31, 2018 and shares to be outstanding after the completion of this offering.
 The table does not reflect any shares of common stock that may be purchased in this offering by the individuals listed below.